tsileo/microblog.pub/docs/install.md

 Assuming Docker and [Docker Compose](https://docs.docker.com/compose/install/) are already installed.

-For now, there's no image published on Docker Hub.
+For now, there's no image published on Docker Hub, this means you will have to build the image locally.

-Clone the repository.
+Clone the repository, replace `you-domain.tld` by your own domain.

+Note that if you want to serve static assets via your reverse proxy (like nginx), clone it in a place where accessible by your reverse proxy user.

 ```bash
 git clone https://git.sr.ht/~tsileo/microblog.pub your-domain.tld
 ```

-Build the Docker image.
+Build the Docker image locally.

 ```bash
 make build